looker-open-source/sdk-codegen/packages/hackathon/README.md

 Remember to add a model to the project that has a valid connection.

 ## Specific steps to `yarn`
 1. run `yarn install` in sdk-codegen
-2. run `yarn build` in sdk-codgen
+2. run `yarn build` in sdk-codegen
 3. run `yarn start` in examples/access_token_server
 4. run `yarn dev:hack` in sdk-codegen to start the development server and connect to the extension